robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

-Click on the &#17; to expand them and see the hidden details.
+Click on the ► to expand them and see the hidden details.

 ## Summaries

-Click on &#17;Summary by ..., and we can see two summaries of the numbers of volunteers allocated, one breaks down into very granular detail; the second sums up over teams and groups.
+Click on ► Summary by ..., and we can see two summaries of the numbers of volunteers allocated, one breaks down into very granular detail; the second sums up over teams and groups.
 The latter is probably more useful for seeing, for example, that there are the right number of AI/DI in total for a given group.

 ## Role numbers and targets

 It can be quite useful to have a target number in mind when allocating, so you don't forget to fill a specialist role like ramp welfare, or end up the wrong number of rescue boat crews and helm.
-Click on &#17;Role numbers and targets:
+Click on ► Role numbers and targets:

 ***
 ***